thefuntastic/Unity3d-Finite-State-Machine/README.md

 Couroutines are supported on Enter and Exit, simply return `IEnumerator`.
 This can be great way to accommodate animations.

-Finally is a special method that always gets called after a state is exited.
-This is a good place to remove lingering references such as event listeners.
-Note: this must return void and can't an IEnumerator
+Finally is a special method guaranteed to be called after a state has exited.
+This is a good place to perform any hygenie operations such as removing event listeners.
+Note: Finally does not support coroutines.

 ##### Transitions